noi-techpark/odh-alpinebits-destination-data-server/README.md

 ### Test

-To run the **end-to-end** tests, execute:
+To run the **end-to-end** tests, run:
 ```
 npm run test
 ```

 ### Server Deployment

-To deploy the server with Docker, execute:
+To deploy the server with Docker, run:
 ```
 docker-compose build
 docker-compose start